leabs/misc-python-apps/README.md

 ## App Explanations

 - **Batch Ask OpenAI** - Asks the Open AI API a list of questions (from within a .csv) and generates a markdown file for each questions.
-Make sure to set your `OPENAI_API_KEY` by copying the `.env.example` file to `.env` and adding your key.
+Make sure to set your `OPENAI_API_KEY` by copying the `example.env` file to `.env` and adding your key.
 - **CSV to JSON** - Converts a CSV file to a JSON file.
 This uses a csv file called `data.csv` within the `csv-to-json` directory.
 Want to convert your own?
 Replace the `data.csv` file with your own and run the app with `python3 main.py` in the directory.
 The output file will be called `data.json` and will be located within the `csv-to-json` directory.
 - **Generate README** - This is a simple README template generator that takes in the project name and outputs README sections with links to the sections in markdown.
 - **Get Rain Estimate** - Using the openweathermap API and a user specified zip code, this app will tell you if it's going to rain in the next 5 days.
 This does require an openweathermap API key which you can get [here](https://openweathermap.org/api).